• Skip to primary navigation

 • Try to keep each piece of chicken separate from the other pieces.

 • You will probably have to do this in batches to get a nice golden coating on the chicken.
-Do not put too much chicken in at one time as this will cause the pan to lose heat and the chicken will release moisture and stew rather than fry.
+Do not put too much chicken in at once as this will cause the pan to lose heat and the chicken will release moisture and stew rather than fry.

 • Keep the heat on a medium setting or the chicken will burn on the outside before the inside is cooked.
 Stir to keep separate and allow the chicken to fry until it turns golden brown and is no longer pink on the inside.